The BBC asks. The answer is yes. It also needs to reassess its ties with the United States.

 The population of the Crimea is mosty Russian, and if they were to demonstrate their desire to rejoin Russia, then they should have our support.

-Ukraine can't spout on about how evil the USSR is, and then hang on to territories that the soviet government moved into the Ukrainian SSR for administrative reasons.
-Ukraine having the Crimea is like France having the Tower of London because the EU commission moved it under French jurisdiction.
+Ukrainian nationalists can't spout on about how evil the USSR is, and then hang on to territories that the Soviet government moved into the Ukrainian SSR for administrative reasons.
+Ukraine having Crimea is like France having the Tower of London because the EU commission moved it under French jurisdiction.

 Russia will continue to approach your borders.
 And will hold you hostage with her oil an gas.